crazyhouse33/kvhf/README.md

 ### Exemple
-You can use kvhfplot as an easy way to plot data.
 Imagine you have following file:

 ```
 #t1,onlyforsearch:t2,t3